 Today is my last day in Copenhagen – a mellow Sunday beginning with a late Scandinavian-style breakfast and wonderful tolling church bells throughout the city!
-What a magical soothing sound when so many bells ring together in harmony!
+What a magical sound when different bells ring together in harmony!

 I didn’t spend time studying transportation choices or mapping out the city’s attractions – just set out on foot to experience what might come.
-It was a fulfilling, interesting day walking and of course stopping at cafes, galleries, museums, and other points of interest along the way.
+It was a fulfilling, interesting day walking and of course stopping at cafés, galleries, museums, and other interesting places along the way.

 The weather was cool – wonderful for walking – with mostly dramatic, overcast skies which made a great backdrop for the majestic buildings and sailboats.
 Previously thought I would be sailing, not walking.
 The change in plans has given me time to focus on the city of Copenhagen, and I’m grateful for that.

 Some photos taken today are attached.
 My favorite are the ones of the parks where the vivid green is almost psychedelic!
 More later from Prague…